robertpeteuil/build-lambda-layer-python/README.md

 # Build AWS Lambda Layer zip file for Python Dependancies

-Creates an AWS Lambda Layers **optimized** zip file using the [Lambda Layer directory structure](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path), ensures compiled libraries are compatible with Lambda environment, and optimized to reduce file size.
+Creates an AWS Lambda Layers zip file that is **optimized** for: [Lambda Layer directory structure](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path), compiled library compatibility, and minimal file size.

 This function was created to address these issues:

-- Many methods of creating Lambda zip files for Python functions don't work for Lambda Layers because Lambda Layers require specific library paths within the zip
+- Many methods of creating Lambda zip files for Python functions don't work for Lambda Layers
+  - This is due to the fact Lambda Layers require specific library paths within the zip, where regular Lambda zips dont
-- Some dependancies required compiled components, which requires that the zip is created in an environment that matches the Lambda runtime environment
+- Compiled dependancies must be created in an environment that matches the Lambda runtime
-- Minimize the zip size by removing unnecessary items
+- Reduce size of zip file by removing unnecessary libraries and files

 **Note: This script requires Docker and uses a container to mimic the Lambda environment.**